ec1340/amaro_lab/SEEKR_tutorial.md

 Now, we are going to run the BD simulations for the outermost milestone. 'cd' back one, then go into the outermost anchor (anchor 6).
 Go into the 'bd' directory this time.
 Unlike the b-surface simulation, where you run all your simulations from random places on the b-surface, this anchor will have all its BD simulations started from points where this milestone was crossed in the bd simulations.
 Therefore, there will be many many separate runs of BrownDye starting from different conformations.

 To do this, we must extract frames from the b-surface trajectories.
 Make sure you specified the 'empty_pqrxml_path' parameter in your SEEKR input file.
-There is a copy of 'empty.pqrxml' inside the SEEKR program directory.
+If no path has been specified, the default path is *./empty.pqrxml* There is a copy of 'empty.pqrxml' inside the SEEKR program directory.

 Run the following command:

         python extract_bd_frames.py